hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_examples/_example_driver.md

 from src.webdriver.driver import Driver, Chrome, Firefox, Edge

 def main():
-    """ Main function to demonstrate how to use the Driver class with different web browsers."""
+    """ Main function to demonStarte how to use the Driver class with different web browsers."""

     # Create an instance of the Driver class with the Chrome webdriver
     print("Creating a Chrome browser instance...")